Normanby Homestead: History

-George Hunt purchased the homestead of about 13 ha in 1931, and the present owners have occupied the building since the early 1960s.
+George Hunt acquired the homestead on about 13 ha in 1931, and the current owners have occupied the building since the early 1960s.

 The original gateway to the property still stands, opposite the Warrill View State School.
-None of the earlier outbuildings or the former kitchen wing remains, but some vestiges of the 19th century formal garden are discernible.
+Although none of the earlier outbuildings or the former kitchen wing remain, some traces of the 19th-century formal garden are still visible.
 The house was renovated in the 1960s.

 Description

 Normanby Station is located on an eastern slope overlooking Warroolaba Creek and is accessed from the west via a driveway from the town of Warril View.
 The single-storeyed chamferboard building has a double hipped corrugated iron roof with a central box gutter and is encircled by a skillion roofed verandah.
 The building has a concrete block and stump base with brick steps.

 The east verandah has cast iron balustrade and brackets with a fibrous cement lined raked ceiling and timber floor.
 French doors with fanlights and screens open onto the verandahs.
 The northern verandah has been enclosed with weatherboards and casement windows to form a sunroom, kitchen and bedroom.
 The southern verandah has been enclosed to form a bathroom and office with fibrous cement partitions.

 Internally, walls are of painted tongue and groove boards with stained timber doors and architraves.
 Ceilings are of fibrous cement and floors are covered in carpet and linoleum.
 Large sliding stained timber doors separate the lounge and dining rooms.
 The dining room has a fireplace with a timber surround and an arched sash window on either side.

 A hall has been inserted behind the southeast bedroom to give access to the bathroom on the south, and the southwest bedroom has been divided into two rooms.
 The guest room has an ensuite added on the west verandah and the kitchen has been modernised.

 A double carport is located to the south, a tennis court to the north and an inground concrete swimming pool to the northeast.
 The west facade is screened by a vine covered trellis and a twin tankstand is located to the west.